cdcor/ChronOS/README.txt

 Concerning you're comments on my last project, you can absolutely use it next time you teach the class.
 I also plan to use this project to show people when they ask to see things I've done, so I hope to have all the OCD issues fixed eventually (as well as more thorough documentation).
+Need to find some motivation once I have the time though.

 About the OCD...